rafiqulshopon/react-quill-editor/README.md

 ## Contributions

 Contributions to this project are welcome.
 Please fork the repository and submit a pull request with your changes or enhancements.

-## License

-This project is open-sourced under the MIT License.
-See the [LICENSE](LICENSE) file for more details.